Medication at School

 Vision and Hearing

-This screening is mandated by Texas law in grades EC, PK, KN, 01, 03, 05, 07, and students in other grades who are new to LISD.
+This screening is mandated by Texas law in grades Pre-K 4, Kindergarten, 01, 03, 05, 07, and all students in other grades levels who are new to Lancaster ISD.
 Parents of students who fail two vision screenings will receive a referral letter from the school nurse recommending a more comprehensive exam by an eye doctor.
 Parents of students who fail hearing screening will receive a letter from the school nurse recommending a more comprehensive exam by a hearing specialist.

-This screening is mandated by Texas law in grades 06 and students in grades 09.
-Spinal screening is designed to detect abnormalities that may be indicative of conditions such as scoliosis, kyphosis, or lordosis.
-This is done in a private environment by school nurses or a licensed physician.
+This screening is mandated by Texas law and is designed to detect abnormalities of the spine.
+This is done in a private environment by state certified district school nurses.
 Parents of students who have any positive findings will receive a letter from the school nurse with recommendations.

 This screening is mandated by Texas law in grades 01, 03, 05, and 07 and is usually done at the same time as vision and hearing screening.
 Acanthosis Nigricans (AN) is a skin discoloration that may indicate high levels of insulin in the blood which results from insulin resistance.
 Insulin resistance can create a potential risk for the development of Type 2 Diabetes.
 The skin on the nape of the neck will be visually examined.
 If the AN marker is noted, then the student will have blood pressure, height, and weight measured individually and privately at a later date.
 Parents will be notified of these specific findings.